Medical Billing Expert Witness in

 Related posts:

-Michael F Arrigo Interviewed by National Public Radio as Medical Billing Expert regarding high-cost medical billing
+Michael F Arrigo was Interviewed by National Public Radio as a Medical Billing Expert regarding high-cost medical billing.

 A U.S. District Judge Denies Motion to Exclude Michael Arrigo.
-In his ruling, the Judge discusses Arrigo’s qualifications as a medical billing expert, a medical coding expert, a Medicare fraud expert, a Medicare damages expert and his expertise in electronic health records.
+In his ruling, the judge discusses Arrigo’s qualifications as a medical billing expert, a medical coding expert, a Medicare fraud expert, a Medicare damages expert, and an expert in electronic health records.
 Read Ruling published in Westlaw.

 Medical Billing Expert Witness Howell and Collateral Source Rule